 Choose this app if you want your kids to get to sleep more easily and to have fun learning mindfulness.

 3: Stop, Breathe & Think

-Stop, Breathe & Think is one of the best apps for kids and has special meditations designed to help kids process emotions, get to sleep, and focus.
+I loved Stop, Breathe & Think.
+And I always thought it was one of the best apps for kids.
+It had special meditations designed to help kids process emotions, get to sleep, and focus.

 4: Mindfulness for children app

 The Mindfulness for Children app was designed and developed by a Danish psychologist.
 It’s an audio-only app that features easy breathing meditation techniques that kids can use to relax and focus.
 These are excellent for helping the little ones overcome stress.
 There are also Body Scan meditations and nature sounds.